NDevTK/newsgen/README.md

+## Changes by NDevTK (My changes are under the MIT license)
+- RSS feed for output
+- Github actions
+- Github pages with jekyll

 # NewsGen:  Your friendly neighborhood article generator

 NewsGen provides tooling to pull corpuses of articles in order to generate new